Jmt1995/Jmt1995.github.io/_pages/about.md

 I received the B.E. degree from the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautic in 2018.
 I am currently pursuing the PhD degree under the supervision of Professor Zhuzhong Qian in Nanjing University.
 To date, I have already published over 7 papers, including in journals such as IEEE/ACM TON, and in conferences such as IEEE INFOCOM, IEEE ISPA, IEEE ICC, IWQOS poster, BigCom.
-My research interests include big data analytics and distributed machine learning.
+My research interests include P4 switch, SDN, Fedrated Learning, big data analytics and distributed machine learning.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->